alzuin/devise_zotable/README.md

-Devise - Imapable
+Devise - Zotable
 =================

-Devise-Imapable is a imap based authentication strategy for the [Devise](http://github.com/plataformatec/devise) authentication framework.
+Devise-Zotable is a custom authentication strategy for the [Devise](http://github.com/plataformatec/devise) authentication framework.

-If you are building applications for use within your organisation which require authentication and don't have access to a LDAP server, using imap can be a great alternative.
+Zotsell Authentication system is a custom platform made by Massimo which use HTTP Post/JSON to provide authentication information

 Installation
 ------------